jriecken/sat-js/README.md

  It has the following methods:

  - `setOffset(offset)` - Set the current offset
  - `getAABB()` - Compute the axis-aligned bounding box.
+Returns a new Polygon every time it is called.
+ - `getAABBAsBox()` - Compute the axis-aligned bounding box.
 Returns a new Box every time it is called.

 ### SAT.Polygon